evaera/moonwave/website/docs/StaticFiles.md

 sidebar_position: 5
 ---

-# Static Files and Custom CSS
+# Static Files and Custom Configurations

 You can further customize Moonwave by creating a `.moonwave` folder in your root directory.